microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/validator.rst

 following:

 #.
 Launch a :term:`host page` pointed at the ``.wopitest`` file.
 Ideally, this should be the same host page used to
-   host regular Office Online sessions.
-This will allow the validation application to test things like PostMessage and do some validation on the way the Office Online iframe was loaded.
+   host regular |wac| sessions.
+This will allow the validation application to test things like PostMessage and do some validation on the way the |wac| iframe was loaded.
 #.
-The host page will create and navigate the Office Online iframe to the *view* action URL provided in
+The host page will create and navigate the |wac| iframe to the *view* action URL provided in
    :ref:`WOPI discovery`.
 The :term:`WOPIsrc` and :term:`access token` should be provided just like with all other actions.
 #.
 The WOPI validation application will load and display a number of test groups.
 Each test group can be expanded to